Sunday, April 14th

 Q: Why dedicate an entire workshop to inversions?

 A: I am willing to bet you have been in a class where the teacher announces “Okay, Yogis, feel free to go upside down here,” and by the time you are just setting up, instruction has moved on to Warrior II.
 And, I am willing to bet (at a slightly lower wager, of course) when you were learning addition and subtraction, your teacher didn’t suddenly say, “Okay, kids, feel free to draw up some Fourier-related transforms here.”
 Learning requires time, focus, and a thoughtful (as opposed to rushed) pace.
-Rather than hopping for two minutes twice a week, spend 90 minutes this Saturday developing the skills to float and fly.
+Rather than hopping for two minutes twice a week, spend 2.5 hours developing the skills to float and fly.

 Q: What will we do in this workshop?
 What are the expected takeaways?